As It Happens

 Journalist

 Sheena Goodyear is a web journalist with CBC Radio's As It Happens in Toronto.
 She is equally comfortable tackling complex and emotionally difficult stories that hold truth to power, or spinning quirky yarns about the weird and wonderful things people get up to all over the world.
-She has a particular passion for highlighting stories from LGBTQ communities.
+She has a particular passion for science communication, and stories from LGBTQ communities.
 Originally from Newfoundland and Labrador, her work has appeared on CBC News, Sun Media, the Globe & Mail, the Toronto Star, VICE News and more.
 You can reach her at sheena.goodyear@cbc.ca

 Add some “good” to your morning and evening.